 An employee’s position may inform their dress code.
 If employees frequently meet with clients or prospects, they should conform to a business dress code.

 When an employee disregards our dress code, their supervisor should reprimand them.
 The employee should start respecting our dress code immediately.
-In some cases, supervisors may ask employees to returning home to change.
+In some cases, supervisors may ask employees to return home to change.

 Employees may face more severe consequences up to and including termination, if:

-- Their appearance causes irreparable damage, like loss of a major client.
+- Their appearance causes irreparable damage, like the loss of a major client.